bazelbuild/starlark/spec.md

 "z" in s  # False
 ```

+A set is an iterable sequence, and thus may be used as the operand of a `for`
+loop, a list comprehension, and the various built-in functions that operate on
-A set is an iterable sequence.
-Its length can be retrieved using the
+sequences.
+Its length can be retrieved using the [len()](#len) built-in
-[len()](#len) built-in function, and the order of iteration is the order in
+function, and the order of iteration is the order in which elements were first
-which elements were first added to the set:
+added to the set:

 ```python
 s = set(["z", "y", "z", "y"])